The article will be segmented into several parts, including:

 We provide these links as part of our best-selling service – Simple Solutions.
 The service is updated with new Web 2.0 sites and targets on a daily basis and comes with a lot of customization options, allowing you to tailor a package specifically to your site’s needs.
 You can check out the service here: http://seolutions.biz/store/seo-solutions/simple-solutions.html

-There are many other useful link sources that you can use in your first tier, e.g. Infographics, Crowdfunding Links, Logo Submissions, Video Sharing, Editorial Magazine Links, Software Links, Wikipedia Links, etc. .
-We will not go into them in this article for the sake of keeping things concise.
+There are many other useful link sources that you can use in your first tier, e.g. Infographics, Crowdfunding Links, Logo Submissions, Video Sharing, Editorial Magazine Links, Wikipedia Links, etc. Most of these will cost you a hefty penny.
+So we will not go into them in this article for the sake of keeping things concise and interesting for those with a limited budget.
 But if you let your imagination and creativity flow, you can find a few untargeted and valuable link sources without any problems.

 1.3 The Middle – Tier 2 Links